 For those visiting for the day in an RV, or pulling a trailer, three parking lots provide large pull-through spaces.
 Details >

-Electric Vehicle (EV) charging stations are available in and around Grand Canyon Village.
-Chargers are open to the public, and free of charge.
+Electric Vehicle (EV) charging stations are available in the village.
+These chargers are slow, open to the public, and free of charge.
 Details >

 Note: EV charging is not available at Desert View or on the North Rim.